Carrots Are Orange

 The Terrible Plop

 Rhyming text and vibrant, colorful drawings bring us into the story.
 My sons adore The Terrible Plop.
-Underlying the fun is a good lesson for children: that not all bumps and noises are as scary as they seem.
+Underlying the fun is a good lesson for children: not all bumps and noises are as scary as they seem.

-I love how the author gives the reader insight from the start so the animals behavior is even funnier.
+I love how the author gives the reader insight from the start, so the animal’s behavior is even funnier.
 Pus making the little rabbit the courageous one is spot on.
 The Terrible Plop will be one of those books you’ll find yourself renewing again and again from the library.

 So, you might as well buy it.